hafriedlander/SmallDogBig/README.md

 - realesrgan_anime is fastest, gives nice results on anime and illustrations, removes fine detail
 - realesrgan is middle
 - swinir is much slower, gives the most details
-- hat gives the best results on real photos, but is often worse than realesrgan or swinir on sythentic images
+- hat gives the best results on real photos, but is often worse than realesrgan or swinir on synthetic images
 - edt is an alternative to hat
 - The x2 versions scale to x2 instead of x4 before processing.
 They're faster, but otherwise worse